ds300/react-native-typescript-transformer/README.md

 # react-native-typescript-transformer

-A transformer to use for loading TypeScript files with react-native >= 0.45
+Seamlessly use TypeScript with react-native >= 0.45

-It currently uses Babel as a secondary compilation step for simplicity's sake, and to enable synthetic default imports.
-A planned feature is to allow bypassing babel for people who don't use synthetic default imports.

 ## Usage